 During her career in the arts, Bec was privileged to work alongside directors such as Kim Durban and Nigel Jamieson, and to work as an actor, dramaturg and assistant director in Melbourne and Adelaide.
 During her time at CPA she was fortunate enough to work with international voice teachers Frankie Armstrong and Jo Estill and the wonderful mime Jacques Le Coq.
 She is the former General Manager of Urban Myth Theatre Company, and it was because of the relationships she formed there with the children and parents that she decided to continue the work of Urban Myth through SAYarts.

 Bec’s teaching specialisation is Speech and Drama.
-Bec has her Associate Diploma from AMEB in Voice (Teaching) as well an Assoc Dip Performance Centre for the Performing Arts (Where she was taught by the wonderful David Kendall, Peter Dunn and Jenn Havelberg), a BA Hons in History and English from The University of Adelaide, and heaps of professional development quals for working in adult education.
+Bec has her Vocal Health First Aid certificate, Associate Diploma from AMEB in Voice (Teaching) as well an Assoc Dip Performance Centre for the Performing Arts (Where she was taught by the wonderful David Kendall, Peter Dunn and Jenn Havelberg), a BA Hons in History and English from The University of Adelaide, and heaps of professional development qualifications for working in adult education.
 Most recently Bec has worked for Patch Theatre (fill-in Executive Producer) and Restless Dance Theatre in arts administration.
 Alongside managing SAYarts she also works for the History Trust of South Australia, and for SA Speech and Drama with Lois Brimblecombe.

 Bec’s job at SAYarts is all the administrivia, keeping us up to date with legislation pertaining to working with children & young people, networking, applying for grants, and generally making sure that everyone is happy!